Createdd/Writing/articles/UserStoriesHowTo.md

 The component approach that is used in programming, can be used in this context as well.
 Try to write the User Story as small as possible.
 User Stories already fit in the bigger project management context - let them be small.
 They can be used like a checklist for the development team.

+## 4. After writing - the implementation

+Writing a User Story is an important step, but more important is the discussion with the developer team afterwards.